Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?

-Despite the desirable properties of the Shapley value, calculating the Shapley value is expensive.
-Evaluating the exact Shapley value involves computing the marginal contribution of each training point to all possible subsets, which is $\mathcal{O}(2^N)$.
+\end{small} However, calculating the Shapley value can be expensive: evaluating the exact Shapley value involves computing the marginal contribution of each training point to all possible subsets, whose complexity is $\mathcal{O}(2^N)$.
 Such complexity is clearly impractical for valuating a large number of training points.
-Even worse, for ML tasks, evaluating the utility function \textit{per se} (e.g., testing accuracy) is computationally expensive as it requires to re-train an ML model.
+Even worse, for ML tasks, evaluating the utility function \textit{per se} (e.g., validation accuracy) is computationally expensive as it requires re-training an ML model.

-\citet{ghorbani2019data} introduced two approaches to approximating the Shapley value based on Monte Carlo approximation.
+{\bf MCMC-based Approximation.} Ghorbani \textit{et al.}~\cite{ghorbani2019data} introduced two approaches to approximating the Shapley value based on Monte Carlo approximation.
 The central idea behind these approaches is to treat the Shapley value of a training point as its expected contribution to a random subset and use sample average to approximate the expectation.
-By the definition of the Shapley value, the random set has size 0 to $N-1$ with equal probability (corresponding to the $1/N$ factor) and is also equally likely to be any subset of a given size (corresponding to the ${N-1}\choose{|S|}$ factor).
+By the definition of the Shapley value, the random set has size 0 to $N-1$ with equal probability and is also equally likely to be any subset of a given size (corresponding to the $1/ {{N-1}\choose{|S|}}$ factor).
 In practice, one can implement an equivalent sampler by drawing a random permutation of the training set.
 Then, the Shapley value can be estimated by computing the marginal contribution of a point to the points preceding it and averaging the marginal contributions across different permutations.
 However, these Monte Carlo-based approaches cannot circumvent the need to re-train models and therefore are not viable for large models.
-In our experiments, we found that the approaches in~\citep{ghorbani2019data} can manage data size up to one thousand for simple models such as logistic regression and shallow neural networks, while failing to estimate the Shapley value for larger data sizes and deep nets in a reasonable amount of time.
-We will evaluate runtime in more details in Section~\ref{section:exp}.
+In our experiments, we found that the approaches in Ghorbani \textit{et al.}~\cite{ghorbani2019data} can manage data size up to one thousand for simple models such as logistic regression and shallow neural networks, while failing to estimate the Shapley value for larger data sizes and deep nets in a reasonable amount of time.
+We evaluate runtime in more details in Section~\ref{section:exp}.